Moto G6: G6

 The Android Pie update was rolled out on February 6, 2019, to the United States, then reached Brazil on February 15.
 Australian devices received the update on March 20, and users in India received the update on March 21.

 G6 Play

 The Android Pie update reached G6 Play users in Brazil on February 16, 2019, then rolled out in India two days later.
 It reached United Kingdom users on April 1, 2019.

 G6 Plus

 The Android Pie update was rolled out to G6 Plus users in India on December 31, 2018.
 It then reached the United States on January 8, 2019.

 Known issues

-Videos recorded on the Moto G6 sometimes have distorted audio.
-The audio cuts off when using headphones and volume levels below 50%.
-Motorola is aware of these issues and looking for a fix.
+Videos recorded on the Moto G6 sometimes have distorted audio: the audio cuts off when using headphones and volume levels below 50%.

 Several users reported on Motorola's forums about degraded audio quality after the Android 9 "Pie" update.

 Reception

 The G6 series has been received well by reviewers for its features relative to its low to mid range price.
 Wired praised the G6's "class-leading tech" and stated that the "accessible" price "highlights the impending identity crisis of expensive phones".
 CNET rated the G6 four out of five stars, calling the G6 "a sublime value" and stating "a budget phone shouldn't be this good".

 In India, the price tag of 22,499 rupees for the G6 Plus drew some criticism for being the most expensive Moto G phone at the time of release, a sharp increase from the previous year's price of about 16,000 rupees for the G5 Plus and G5s Plus.